 Philip Marcella, chief executive

-It has been an interesting and busy 12 months for the company formerly known as AppScatter.
+It has been an interesting and busy year and a half for the company formerly known as AppScatter.

-It has changed its name to Airnow following its acquisition of Airpush, which was concluded in mid-December - a deal that moves the group a step closer to being a one-stop-shop for app developers and publishers.
+It has changed its name to Airnow following its acquisition of Airpush, which was concluded last December – a deal that moves the group a step closer to being a one-stop-shop for app developers and publishers.

 This strategy will be further aided by a second purchase, the completion of which late next month should pave the way for a re-listing of the enlarged business.

 The company’s stock market quote lapsed after six months’ suspension from trading as it carried out due diligence and the other important ancillary work required to complete Airpush the deal.

 In August, Airnow entered into a £40mln investment agreement over a three-year period with Global Emerging Markets, the US$3.4bn Luxembourg-based investment group.

 The funding, which expires on the earlier of three years or when GEM subscribes for securities in the capital of Airnow with an aggregate value of £40mln, provides the company with the financial flexibility to accelerate the growth of its existing app management business ahead of its planned return to a London listing.